Go Back

 What Bets Can Be Placed Using The Racetrack In Roulette?

-As mentioned above, the racetrack in roulette is for call bets.
-There are only four types of bets that can be placed on the racetrack; the Zero or Jeu Zero, Le Tiers du Cylindre or Tier, Orphelins, Voisins du Zero or Voisins, and we will dive into them below:
+As mentioned earlier, the racetrack is specifically designed for call bets.
+There are four main types of bets that players can place using the racetrack layout: Jeu Zéro (or Zero), Le Tiers du Cylindre (commonly called Tiers), Orphelins, and Voisins du Zéro (often shortened to Voisins).

 Zero or Jeu Zero

-This type of call bet may not be available in every casino because it is a smaller version of the Voisins du Zero.
-It covers the numbers closest to zero on the wheel, such as 12, 35, 3, 26, 0, 32, and 15.
+The Zero, or Jeu Zéro, is a specific type of call bet that may not be available at every casino.
+It’s essentially a smaller section of the larger Voisins du Zéro bet.
+This wager covers the numbers closest to zero on the wheel, including 12, 35, 3, 26, 0, 32, and 15.

 Le Tiers du Cylindre or Tier